-Here are some tips that can let your time in Japan a lot more comforting rather than slightly embarrassing:
+Here are 12 things and tips about Japan that can make your time in Japan a lot more comforting rather than slightly embarrassing:

 1. A Little Japanese Can Go a Long Way